kayaulai/make-novice-with-shell-review/episodes/01-pipelining.md

 The `cd` command is akin to double-clicking a folder in a graphical interface to get into that folder.

 Let's try this out!
-For example, on my Windows computer, the typical path to the directory looks like this:
+For example, on a Windows computer, the typical path to the directory looks like this:

 ```bash